• Skip to main content

 Finally, all these Complex factors combine together to cause disequilibrium in a country’s Balance of payments.

-Thus, at present, we find the most of the development of developing country nations have an adverse Balance of payments, whereas rich Nations have a favorable balance of payments.
+Thus, at present, we find that most of the developed developing country nations have an adverse Balance of payments, whereas rich Nations have a favorable balance of payments.

 Share Now: